education.vic.gov.au

 School councils have the authority to develop dress codes for their students, including:

-• whether or not the school will have a school uniform, and whether or not any such uniform will be compulsory
+• whether or not the school will have a school uniform, and if wearing it will be mandatory or optional

 • clothing for specific activities (such as sport, laboratory experiments, bags)